Symptoms of chickenpox

 What do measles look like?

 Most cases of chickenpox are mild and will go away on their own.
-However, it is important to speak to a GP if:
+However, it’s important to speak to a GP if:

-You are concerned about your child or they get worse
+You are concerned about yourself or your child

-Make sure to tell the receptionist at the Surgery if you think it is chickenpox before going in, they may recommend a special appointment time, to reduce the risk to other patients.
+Make sure to tell the receptionist at the GP if you think it’s chickenpox before going in.
+They may provide a specific appointment time to reduce the risk to other patients.

-It is important to get advice immediately from 111 if you think your new born baby has chickenpox.
+It’s important to get advice immediately from 111 if you suspect your newborn may have chickenpox.

-Prevent your child from becoming dehydrated, ensure they drink plenty of fluid
+Keep your child hydrated by ensuring they drink plenty of fluid

-Encourage your child to put socks on their hands at night, to prevent any scratching
+Cut your child’s nails and encourage them to put socks on their hands at night to help prevent scratching

 Dress your child in loose clothes